Truttle1/Burnlike/README.md

 # Burnlike

-This is a cellular automaton made as an attempt to reverse engineer the [https://esolangs.org/wiki/Burn](Burn) cellular automaton.
+This is a cellular automaton made as an attempt to reverse engineer the [Burn](https://esolangs.org/wiki/Burn) cellular automaton.
 Burn first appeared on the internet in 2008 with no details on its behavior and only an example program: a Rule 110 interpreter.
 Its creator added more information in 2010 and 2021, but other than that, the language is unimplemented.

+I also put something [here](https://esolangs.org/wiki/Talk:Burn#A_ruleset_that_interprets_Rule_110_given_the_example_program) that describes it somewhat more in depth.

 Burnlike is a cellular automaton designed to implement Rule 110 given the example program.
 It has the following rules: